uashraf1981/WiMesh-Monitor/README.md

 Functionality:
 --------------
-- Listing the current nodes status (up, down, restarting)
+- Listing the status of all end points (up, down, restarting)
-- Live statistics of routes, network interfaces, channels, traffic, node uptime, received packets, transmitted packets
-- Information on all the running processes on a node
-- Logging and the ability to view those logs including kernel logs, free memory router ID, router IP, received packets, transmitted packets, lost packets, interface ID, interface IP, and transmission queue length
-- Files and folders upload and download
-- Backup of the current state of all the network routers
+- Log data collection from end points including kernel logs, processes in memory, traffic statistics, free memory, IP, files
+- Snapshot of the entire network i.e. all end points including their OS, configuration files, memory map
-- Network restore to a previous state
+- Network restoration to a previous state
-- Single screen remote shell access for fine-tuned control
+- Single window remote shell access to all end points
-- Remote editing of the files on any router
+- Remotely edit files on all end points
-- Remote control of nodes including reboot, modification of the radio interfaces of any router
-- Take snapshot backup of a selected or all routers (OS, configuration files etc.)
+- Remotely enable or disable network interfaces, terminate suspicious processes, or shut down the end point

 Some snapshots of the interface of the tool are shown below:
 ![stack Overflow](https://github.com/uashraf1981/WiMesh-Monitor/blob/master/src/res/WiMesh_Controller_a.jpg)